 Mavrovich received further recognition overseas, traveling to Japan to paint for six months at a time.
 Despite his success, Mavrovich felt stifled—he was surrounded by beautiful Japanese culture and architecture he loved to depict in his art, but Japanese collectors preferred his paintings of foreign landscapes and subjects.

 In 2005, Mavrovich joined Park West Gallery.
 His travels with Park West and relationships with his collectors inspire his art to this day.
 Mavrovich also donates his time and efforts to supporting non-profit organizations that benefit military veterans.

 Mavrovich’s style is unique but methodical; he generally paints water and boats using colors he believes are most representative of California—shades of red and gold.
 The art evokes serenity, optimism, and peace.
 The warm colors give a soft feel to his artwork, captivating art aficionados.

 Digging deeper into Mavrovich’s art, it is evident that there is more depth to his creations.
 Inspired by travel, Mavrovich paints more than seascapes.
 He utilizes darker colors to portray scenes of old cars, the quiet glow of a big city, and many other breathtaking types of scenery.

 Artists who have influenced Mavrovich include Winslow Homer, John Singer Sargent, and California Impressionists like Edgar Payne.
 Growing up in California and Croatia inspired his sea-based artwork; he loves oceans, hillsides, and sunlight, capturing their essence in a vivid fashion.

-His studio is what he calls “organized chaos” and only he knows where everything is.
-Projects that may occur within in the next six months are strategically placed around the room so they’re available at all times.
+His studio is what he calls “organized chaos” and only he knows where everything is located.
+Projects that may occur within the next six months are strategically placed around the room so they’re available at all times.
 He surrounds himself with studies, notes, and supplies.
-In the morning, the first thing he thinks of is painting.
-He’s only deterred by running or taking care of his dog.